paulcosmos/new-world-template/content/reviews/review-4.md

 ---
-title: Peter
+title: Remove Moss Off Roof & Jet Wash Patio
 type: review
 rating: 5
-location:
+location: Stockport, SK10
 ---

-Very friendly, showed up on time every day and went above and beyond to please us.
-I couldn’t recommend {{<company>}} enough.
+Excellent job The guys turned up on time and were really nice they did an amazing job I'm very happy I would definitely recommend them.
+They are excellent at what they do.